LuoJiawenNTU/bertweet_fastapi/README.md

 # BERTweet_FastAPI
-This is a simple example/tutorial using the pre-trained NLP model (BERTweet) available on Huggingface (Python package: *transformer*) and using FastAPI to build an app on it.
+This is a simple example/tutorial using the pre-trained NLP model (BERTweet) available on Huggingface (Python package: *transformers*) and using FastAPI to build an app on it.
 # Main Files
 ## util_get_sentiment.py
 Function: sentiment_bertweet
 Input: a sentence (str)
-Output: sentiment label ('Positive', 'Neutral', 'Negative') and score predicted by BERTweet model
+Output: sentiment label ('Positive', 'Neutral', 'Negative') and score predicted by the BERTweet model
 ## try_tranformer_bertweet.ipynb
-Step-by-step demonstration of how to get the pre-trained model from Huggingface and do the prediction
+* Step-by-step demonstration of how to get the pre-trained model from Huggingface and do the prediction
-Also demonstrating how to use sentiment_bertweet in util_get_sentiment.py
+* Also demonstrating how to use sentiment_bertweet in util_get_sentiment.py
-BERTweet ability with Python package *emoji*
+* BERTweet ability with Python package *emoji*
 ## main_python.py
 Can be call in terminal with:
 ```console